BZngr/VbaDI/README.md

      '... and so on
 End Sub
 ```
-###### Notes regarding Installers/IVbaDIInstaller
+###### Notes regarding Loaders/IVbaDIRegistrationLoader

-1. Using an Installer to configure the IoC container is recommended.
+1. Using a RegistrationLoader to configure the IoC container is recommended.
-2. One or more Installers can be used to configure a container.
+2. One or more RegistrationLoaders can be used to configure a container.
-3. Installers are custom class modules of an application, not the add-in.
+3. RegistrationLoaders are custom class modules of an application, not the add-in.
-4. Installers help organize/modularize IoC container configuration.
+4. RegistrationLoaders help organize/modularize IoC container configuration.

 ### Resolve: